taligentx/dscKeybusInterface/README.md

 * Monitor PGM outputs 1-14 status
 * Virtual keypad:
   - Write keys to the panel for all partitions
-* Panel time - retrieve current panel date/time and set a new date/time
+* Panel time - retrieve current panel date/time and set a new date/time (including an example with NTP sync)
 * Panel installer code unlocking - determine the 4-digit panel installer code
 * Direct Keybus interface:
   - Does not require the [DSC IT-100 serial interface](https://www.dsc.com/alarm-security-products/IT-100%20-%20PowerSeries%20Integration%20Module/22).